 Stem cell transplant for ALL

-Some people may be offered a stem cell transplant after induction or consolidation chemotherapy.
+Some people may be offered a stem cell transplant after consolidation chemotherapy.
 This involves a further course of intensive chemotherapy and/or radiation therapy followed by a transplant of stem cells.
 The steps in the process are described below.

 A stem cell transplant is not suitable for everyone, especially people with other health problems.

 Stem cells are unspecialised, blood-forming cells that can be taken from the bloodstream (peripheral blood stem cell transplant), bone marrow (bone marrow transplant), or umbilical cord blood (cord blood transplant).

 For acute lymphoblastic leukaemia (ALL), stem cells are usually collected from another person.
 This is known as an allogeneic transplant.
 A suitably matched donor could be a relative or an unrelated person found through the Australian Bone Marrow Donor Registry.

 It can sometimes be hard to find a suitable donor.
 In this case, an overseas donor, a partially matched donor or a cord blood transplant may be considered.
 Half-matched family donors are increasingly being used (a haploidentical transplant).

 Steps in an allogeneic stem cell transplant

 This is a general outline of a transplant using stem cells collected from another person, but the process may vary from hospital to hospital.
 Your transplant team will let you know what to expect.

 More detailed information about stem cell transplants is available at Leukaemia Foundation.